-The Warehousing and Service industries have become important to Washington County's economy.
-There are no less than two (2) industrial parks in Washington County with over 30,744 employees in the labor force in Washington County.
-There are 1,159 employers in Washington County according to the US Census Quickfacts.
-The primary mode of transportation for shipping products into the national economy is by truck, however rail and waterway shipments are also an integral part of the Washington County operations.
+Mayes County is home to Mid-America Industrial Park with over 80 companies and nearly 23,000 employees in the labor force.
+There are 785 employers in Mayes County according to the US Census QuickFacts.
+The primary mode of transportation for shipping products into the national economy is by truck, however rail and waterway shipments are also an integral part of the Mayes County operations.

-Washington County is now part of the Northeast Workforce Development Board (NEWDB) and now operates under the federal Workforce Innovation and Opportunity Act.
-Most major employers are located in or near the Cities of Bartlesville, Dewey, Ramona and Ochelata.
+Mayes County is part of the Northeast Workforce Development Board (NEWDB) and operates under the federal Workforce Innovation and Opportunity Act.
+Most major employers are located in the MAIP or near the City of Pryor Creek.
 The NEWDB monitors job data for seven counties: Craig, Delaware, Ottawa, Mayes, Nowata, Rogers, and Washington counties.